Zhagi/Reliability-Project/README.md

 This would increase the success rate of requests and improve the reliability of the system.

 #### Set Up
-* Created Nginx Web Server on an EC2 Instance
+* Created an Nginx Web Server on an EC2 Instance
 * Set up a Reverse Proxy on the Nginx server
     * Allowed failed requests to retry up to 5 times
     * 3 seconds interval between each retry